The Pied Piper (Year 3 & Year 4)

 Now with alternative upbeat ending (The mayor gets his comeuppance!)

-- Full instructions are given for example cast sizes of 92 or 61 or 40 actors (See "Casting" tab below).
+Full instructions given for cast sizes of 92, 61 or 40 actors.

 NEW!
 Instant Scenery with our digital backdrops